Photo by Lauren Wadsworth

 Certificate holder in various Myofascial techniques through the Moving Mountains Institute, as well as having completed Cranial Sacral I & II and III.

-Harty began her career as an acupuncturist and Qigong instructor at the Quest Center for Integrative Health in Portland, Oregon in 2017.
-Quest is a non-profit integrative health center granting access to alternative health services, counseling, nutrition education and a myriad other pathways to wellness for historically underserved communities.
-Their programs are focused in non-opioid management of chronic pain and addiction recovery.
+During her Masters program, she started studying Qigong under with Master Zhongxian Wu and Japanese style acupuncture under Kiiko Matsumoto.
+Her first job as an acupuncturist and Qigong instructor was at the Quest Center for Integrative Health in Portland, Oregon in 2017.
+Quest is a non-profit providing alternative health services, counseling, nutrition education for historically underserved communities.
+Their programs are focused around chronic pain management and addiction recovery.

 During the 2020 lockdown during the initial outbreak of COVID-19, Harty began expanding her qigong instruction internationally by offering free virtual qigong courses in an effort to help others manage their anxiety around the global pandemic.